Rotating Kerr-Newman space-times in Metric-Affine Gravity

 The presence of torsion and nonmetricity in the space-time requires gauging the external degrees of freedom consisting of translations, rotations, dilations and shears by means of the affine group $A(4,R) = R^{4} \rtimes GL(4,R)$ \cite{Hehl:1994ue,Blagojevic:2013xpa,Cabral:2020fax}.
 Indeed, a gauge approach to gravity is successfully formulated when the unitary irreducible representations of particles are linked to the geometry of the space-time.
-In particular, the absence of spinor representations for general coordinate transformations demands an anholonomic spin connection as the fundamental quantity for the introduction of spinor fields into the geometry of the space-time, which in the realm of metric-affine geometry is associated with the general metalinear group $\overline{GL}(4,R)$ \cite{Neeman:1977iup,Neeman:1987pzd}.
+In particular, the absence of spinor representations for general coordinate transformations demands an anholonomic spin connection as the fundamental quantity for the introduction of spinor fields into the geometry of the space-time, which in the framework of MAG is associated with the general metalinear group $\overline{GL}(4,R)$ \cite{Neeman:1977iup,Neeman:1987pzd}.

 Thereby, the nontrivial structure of the group $A(4,R)$ allows the dynamical behaviour of torsion and nonmetricity to be performed in terms of a large number of geometric invariants in the gravitational action.
+Specifically, in the case of Weyl-Cartan geometry the traceless parts of the nonmetricity tensor vanish and this tensor is fully ascribed to the so-called Weyl vector

-Specifically, the following model based on scalar-flat Weyl-Cartan geometries has been recently proposed to display such a behaviour conforming a black hole solution within a spherically symmetric space-time \cite{Bahamonde:2020fnq}:
+Then, the gauge group $A(4,R)$ is reduced to the inhomogeneous Weyl group $IW(1,3)$ and it is possible to define the following model based on scalar-flat Weyl-Cartan geometries to display such a behaviour conforming a black hole solution within a spherically symmetric space-time \cite{Bahamonde:2020fnq}:

 Such a black hole solution must satisfy the following field equations, derived from the variations of the Expression~(\ref{LagrangianIrreducible}) with respect to the vierbein field and the anholonomic connection: